 File Type: Illustrator files only

-48 Hours Cutting Only
+48 Hours for Cutting Only

 Due to staffing and space limitations we are no longer offering Weeding and Taping services through the Service Bureau.

 Your job will be supplied to you cut only, with all the vinyl still intact.
 We are happy to show you how to weed and tape your work.
 Please let us know if you need assistance.

 We recommend using Adobe Illustrator to build your file.
 All elements of the image must be vector objects in order for the machine to see a cut line.